natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Saetta%20P-494.md

 {{NavalMobility}}

-The Saetta has the highest top speed of any non-premium tier 2 Italian boat.
+The Saetta has the highest top speed of any non-premium rank 5 Italian boat.
 With such speed, it is often able to reach desirable locations on the map before the enemy is able to.

 === Modifications and economy ===
 {{Specs-Economy}}